erikjagnandan/CIS6800Project/README.md

 ## Usage

 ### Running the Code
-To train or evaluate the model, run the following command:
+To train or evaluate a model, run the following command:

 ```bash
 python main.py [arguments]